James Drake (politician): Journalism and legal career

 In 1875, Drake began working as a journalist with the Bundaberg Star.
 He subsequently moved to the Daily Northern Argus (Rockhampton) and then returned to Brisbane to work on the Telegraph and Courier (as leader writer).
 For a brief period he moved to Melbourne and worked as a parliamentary reporter for the Argus.
 Upon his return to Queensland he joined the staff of Hansard, making use of his shorthand skills in transcribing debates in the colonial parliament; he was president of the Queensland Shorthand Writers' Association.

 Drake began reading law in May 1881 and was admitted to the bar in June 1882.
 He established a "flourishing practice" in partnership with Magnus Jensen.
 His radical views led to a friendship with the utopian socialist William Lane, and in 1887 he became a shareholder, writer, and joint editor of Lane's weekly newspaper The Boomerang.

 Military service

-Drake was commissioned as a lieutenant in the Queeensland Defence Force in 1886, and promoted to captain in 1888 and major in 1900.
+Drake was commissioned as a lieutenant in the Queensland Defence Force in 1886, and promoted to captain in 1888 and major in 1900.